HTTP-APIs/http-apis.github.io/Usage.md

 # Setting endpoint=True creates an endpoint for the class itself, this is usually for classes that have single instances
 # These classes should not ideally have a Collection, although Hydrus allows creation of such Collections
 ```
 Classes need to have properties that allow them to store information related to the class, much like attributes in a Python class, these are stored as `supportedProperty` of the `HydraClass`.
+Properties are defined as `HydraClassProp` objects:
 ```python

 from hydrus.hydraspec.doc_writer import HydraClassProp